faisaldarbar/faisaldarbar.github.io/_posts/2025-07-03-are-we-losing-our-voice-to-ai.md

 Now, someone could say, if you hire a professional human editor to do the job, that too wouldn't be you.

-A real human editor can add life to our composition.
+A human editor can breathe life into our composition.

 The real issue lies in using a machine that is programmed to follow a certain algorithm which takes away our voice.